George-Haughton/Maths-mapping-document/README.md

 #### What is the probability of having 7 after rolling a 2?
 There are 6 possible outcomes when it comes to rolling a die.
 If i already have a 2 and i need to get to seven i will need to count how many of the 6 outcomes, when added onto 2 will make 7.
 There is only one outcome that will help equal 7 and this is 5.
 Knowing this, the possibility of rolling of having 7 after i have just roled a 2 is 1/6.

-#### What is the probability of having a 7, knowing for sure that I will roll a 2?
-There are 6 possible outcomes when it comes to rolling two dice.
-If I already know i will roll a 2.

 Here is a picture that shows all of the possible outcomes:

 ![](https://gyazo.com/623c7273669a505f75bc3117f1ff168d.png)